YINI-lang/YINI-spec/YINI-Specification.md

 }
 ```

-It SHOULD NOT be represented under an explicit `root` or `base` object unless the implementation cannot directly mix orphan members and top-level sections in its target representation.
+Implementations MUST NOT place orphan members under an implicit `base`, `root`, or other implementation-defined section in the abstract parsed result.

+A host-language API MAY expose an additional wrapper object if required by that API.
+Such a wrapper is not part of the YINI data model and MUST NOT change the conceptual document structure or YINI-to-JSON conversion.

-When the implicit `base` section strategy is used, `base` becomes a reserved top-level section name for that parsed document.
-Therefore, if orphan members are present, an explicitly defined top-level section named `base` MUST result in an error.
+An orphan member and an explicitly defined top-level section MUST NOT have the same name.
+Such a collision MUST result in an error.

-If orphan members are not present, an explicitly defined top-level section named `base` is treated as an ordinary section name.

-The following collisions MUST result in an error:
-- An orphan member name colliding with an explicitly defined top-level section name.
-- The implicit `base` section colliding with an explicitly defined top-level section named `base`.

-The implementation SHOULD document clearly which orphan-member strategy it uses.

 #### 13.1.2.
 Top-Level Section Mounting
 Explicitly defined top-level sections are mounted directly onto the parsed result.
 Their hierarchy MUST still be respected: descending into deeper nesting may not skip intermediate levels.